Chillu1/ModiBuff/README.md

 | [ModiBuffEcs](https://github.com/Chillu1/ModiBuffEcs) | 5.22ms,  1 GC   | 8.33ms,  1 GC | 0.82ms, 0 GC | 2.13ms, 0 GC              |
 | [Old](https://github.com/Chillu1/ModifierLibrary)     | 46.0ms, 45 GC   | 70.0ms, 63 GC | X            | X                         |

-> Important: Non-pool benchmarks don't matter for ModiBuff and ModiBuffEcs, since it will only be slower when allocating the new modifiers
+> Important: Non-pool ("New") benchmarks don't matter for ModiBuff and ModiBuffEcs, since it will only be slower when allocating the new
-> in the pools.
+> modifiers in the pools.

 Pooling in ModiBuff is 430X faster than original old version (because of pool & reset)
 But it's also much faster in cases of doing init/stack/refresh on an existing modifier (we don't create a new modifier anymore)